Dr. Lee's Biography

 In The News

-Dr. Lee earned both his Bachelor's and Master's degree in Chemical Engineering from Seoul National University, Seoul , KOREA , in 1974 and in 1976, respectively.
-For his Master's Degree, he was mentored by Dr. Chai-Sung Lee.
-After military duty in his home country, he came to the United States in August 1977 to join the Ph.D. program at Case Western Reserve University, where he received his Ph.D. in 1980 under the advisorship of Professor John C. Angus.
+Dr. Lee earned both his Bachelor's and Master's degree in Chemical Engineering from Seoul National University, Seoul, KOREA, in 1974 and in 1976, respectively.
+For his Master's Degree, he was mentored by Professor Chai-Sung Lee.
+After military duty in his home country, he came to the United States in August 1977 to join the Ph.D. program at Case Western Reserve University, where he received his Ph.D. in 1980 under the advisorship of Dr. John C. Angus.

 Dr. Lee joined The University of Akron as Assistant Professor of Chemical Engineering in 1980.
 He was promoted to Associate Professor in 1985, then to Full Professor in 1988.
-Since 1988, he had held the title of Robert Iredell Professor, an endowed chair-professorship.
-He also served as Department Head for 1988-1997.
-At Akron, he founded and led the Process Research Center (PRC), one of the state's Centers of Excellence.
-In 1997, he left Akron to join the University of Missouri-Columbia, where he held positions of Chairman and C. W. LaPierre Professor of Chemical Engineering from 1997 to 2005.
-For 2006-2010, he held the titles of Professor of Chemical & Biological Engineering and UTC Professor of Transportation Fuels, at the Missouri University of Science and Technology.
-Since September 2010, he has held the position of Russ Ohio Research Scholar in Coal Syngas Utilization and Professor of Chemical and Biomolecular Engineering at Ohio University in Athens, Ohio.
+Since 1988, he had also held the title of Robert Iredell Professor, a fully endowed chair-professorship.
+He also served as Department Head for 1988-1996.
+At Akron, he founded and led the Process Research Center (PRC), one of the State (OH)'s Centers of Excellence.
+In 1997, he left Akron to join the University of Missouri (Columbia, Missouri), where he held positions of Chairman and C. W. LaPierre Professor of Chemical Engineering from 1997 to 2005.
+For 2006-2010, he held the titles of Professor of Chemical & Biological Engineering and UTC Professor of Transportation Fuels, at the Missouri University of Science and Technology, Rolla, Missouri.
+At Rolla, he founded and directed the Laboratory of Transportation Fuels and Polymer Processing as a stand-alone off-campus R&D facility.
+Since September 2010, he has held the titles of Russ Ohio Research Scholar in Coal Syngas Utilization, Ohio Eminent Scholar, and Professor of Chemical and Biomolecular Engineering at Ohio University in Athens, Ohio.
+He has founded the Sustainable Energy and Advanced Materials (SEAM) Laboratory as a stand-alone off-campus research center.

-He has authored 11 books, edited a multi-volume encyclopedia, and published 9 major research monographs, over 140 refereed journal articles, and over 350 proceedings and conference papers.
-He received 34 U.S. patents, 7 more pending, and over 85 international patents, based on his creative research.
-He has received research grants and contracts for 105 projects totaling over $14.0M as Principal Investigator and an additional $9.0M as Co-PI.
+He has authored 12 books, edited a multi-volume encyclopedia, and published 9 major research monographs, 44 book chapters, over 150 refereed journal articles, and over 350 proceedings and conference papers.
+He has been awarded 35 U.S. patents and over 180 international patents, based on his creative research in novel processes and advanced functional products.
+He has received research grants and contracts for 110 projects totaling over $29.0MM as Principal Investigator (PI) and an additional $9.0MM as Co-PI for 10 projects.
 He has also designed and helped design twenty-one pilot plants and eight commercial and demonstration plants.
 Most of his inventions are being commercially utilized.
-Throughout his career, he has also taught a total of 28 different subjects in Chemical Engineering at both undergraduate and graduate levels.
+Throughout his career, he has also taught a total of 32 different subjects in Chemical Engineering as classroom professor at both undergraduate and graduate levels.
+He has advised and mentored 54 Masters, 37 Ph.D.s, and 24 Postdoctoral Fellows as their principal advisor.

-Dr. Lee has been active in AIChE activities, having served for 12 years as Program Chair of Area 16-d, Solid Fuels and Alternate Energy, as well as Program Chair (for 2 years) for Fuels & Petrochemicals Division (F&PD).
+Dr. Lee has been active in AIChE activities, having served for 12 years in his early career as Program Chair of Solid Fuels and Alternate Energy as well as Program Chair (for 2 years) for Fuels & Petrochemicals Division (F&PD).
 He has chaired or co-chaired over 50 symposium sessions at the AIChE Annual and National Meetings.
+As a Fellow of the American Institute of Chemical Engineers (AIChE), he has been very supportive of the AIChE activities and agendas.
 He also served on the Advisory Board of the International Pittsburgh Coal Conference for eleven years.

 Dr. Lee has established unique and strong relationships with many chemical industries in diverse capacities as a university research contractor, as a grantee, as a collaborator, as a consultant, and as an advisor.
 Such companies include Kimberly-Clark, Dow Chemical, Radian, DRS Technical Services, DRS Sustainment Systems, Goodyear Tire & Rubber, B.F.
-Goodrich, Atofina Chemicals, TotalFinaElf, PPG Industries, Monsanto, AMOCO, Water Technologies, Norton Chemical and Process Development, A. Schulman, Bausch & Lomb, Allied Signal, Alberee Automotive Products, Xytel, BASF, HVC, TRW, VSE, Midwest Ore Processing, American Plastics Corp., Bicron, Electric Power Research Institute (EPRI), Western Research Institute (WRI), and Northern Technologies International Corporation (NTIC).
+Goodrich, Atofina Chemicals, TotalFinaElf, Arkema, PPG Industries, Monsanto, AMOCO, Water Technologies, Worrell Water Technologies, Samwha Solutions, Korea PTG Company, Norton Chemical and Process Development, A. Schulman, Bausch & Lomb, Allied Signal, Alberee Automotive Products, IMET Corporation, Xytel, BASF, HVC, TRW, VSE, Midwest Ore Processing, Midwest Environmental Industries, Chemstress, American Plastics Corp., Bicron, Electric Power Research Institute (EPRI), Western Research Institute (WRI), Brookhaven National Lab (BNL), and Northern Technologies International Corporation (NTIC).

 Advanced Degree Students Advised